patrickhartono/StreamDiffusion-Mac/README.md

 - Prompt-based image manipulation
 - Support for custom models

+### Required Models

+The demo automatically downloads the necessary models from Hugging Face, but if you want to use specific models:

+1. **SD-Turbo** (recommended for macOS): Used by default, provides faster performance
+   - Downloaded automatically from `stabilityai/sd-turbo`

+2. **KohakuV2** (optional): Can be used for higher quality outputs but slower
+   - Can be downloaded from [Hugging Face](https://huggingface.co/KBlueLeaf/kohaku-v2.1)

+3. **LCM-LoRA** (optional): Automatically merged if the base model is not LCM
+   - Downloaded automatically from `latent-consistency/lcm-lora-sdv1-5`

+To use custom models, place them in the appropriate folders:
+- Base models: `models/Model/`
+- LoRA weights: `models/LoRA/`
+- LCM LoRA weights: `models/LCM_LoRA/`

 For detailed instructions, see the [macOS-specific demo README](./demo/realtime-img2img/MACOS_README.md).

 ## Troubleshooting macOS Issues